pagopa/developer-portal/apps/chatbot/README.md

 # PagoPA Chatbot

 This folder contains all the details to build a RAG using the documentation provided in [`PagoPA Developer Portal`](https://developer.pagopa.it/).
-The retriver chosen is the `Auto Merging Retriver` one and it was implemented using [`llama-index`](https://docs.llamaindex.ai/en/stable/).
-Check out `src/modules/retriever.py`.

-This chatbot uses [`AWS Bedrock`](https://aws.amazon.com/bedrock/) as provider, so be sure to have installed [`aws-cli`](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) and stored your credential in `~/.aws/credentials`.
+This chatbot uses [Google](https://ai.google.dev/) or [`AWS Bedrock`](https://aws.amazon.com/bedrock/) as provider.
+Even though the provider is the Google one, we stored its API key in AWS.
+So, be sure to have installed [`aws-cli`](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) and stored your credential in `~/.aws/credentials`.

-All the parameters and prompts used to build the Retrieval-Augmented Generation (RAG) are available in `config`.
+The Retrieval-Augmented Generation (RAG) was implemented using [llama-index](https://docs.llamaindex.ai/en/stable/).
+All the parameters and prompts used are stored in `config`.

+## Environment Variables

+Create a `.env` file inside this folder and store the environment variables listed in `.env.example`.

 ## Virtual environment